 To assist with catering, bookings close on Friday November 30.

 Park entry fees are waived for attending members and guests.

-We will have Friend’s 2018 Calendars at the Bash for sale.
+We will have Friend’s 2019 Calendars at the Bash for sale at the discounted price of $12.
 If you’ve already ordered a copy for collection, you will be able to pick it there.

 Remember the venue: Karka Pavilion, Belair National Park.
 Upper Sturt Road, Belair

 The Friends of the Heysen Trail 2019 calendar has been delivered to our Office and is now available for immediate delivery.

 Order your copy now – we’ve slashed the ‘early bird’ order price.

 Make sure you order your copy of the calendar before December 1 to qualify for the discounted price of $12.00.